takahser/yoapp/README.md

 # scrumboard
-scrumboard app created with yeoman and the angular-fullstack generator
+scrumboard app created with the yeoman angular-fullstack generator

+## intro
+I decided to use the great yeoman angular-fullstack generator, whose purpose it is to create MEAN stack applications, using MongoDB, Express, AngularJS, and Node.
+It's also capable of scaffolding lots of boilerplate code, which saves time and resources at the development.

 ## steps taken